-- Write and register external functions for the new strategy functions: abs lessthan(), abs lessthanorequal(), abs equal(), abs_greaterthan(), and abs_greaterthanorequal(). - For more information, refer to Chapter 4, "Developing a User-Defined Routine." - 2.
-Register the five new strategy functions with the CREATE FUNCTION statement. - Write the C function for the new support function: abs_compare().
-Compile this function and store it in the absbtree.so shared-object - 4.
-Register the new support function with the CREATE FUNCTION statement. - 5.
-Create the new abs btree ops operator class for the B-tree secondary-access method.
+- 1. Write and register external functions for the new strategy functions: abs_lessthan(), abs_lessthanorequal(), abs_equal(), abs_greaterthan(), and abs_greaterthanorequal(). - For more information, refer to Chapter 4, "Developing a User-Defined Routine," on page 4-1. - Register the five new strategy functions with the CREATE FUNCTION statement. - 3.
+Write the C function for the new support function: abs_compare().
+Compile this function and store it in the absbtree.so shared-object file. - Register the new support function with the CREATE FUNCTION statement. - 5.
+Create the new abs_btree_ops operator class for the B-tree secondary-access method.